 φg Σg Qg (20)

-The net result effectively modified the microscopic cross-section to form the perturbed R. The multivariate normal distribution sampled data acted as a set of constants that are multiplied to each energy group [85].
+The net result effectively modified the microscopic cross section to form the perturbed R. The multivariate normal distribution sampled data acted as a set of constants that are multiplied to each energy group [85].

 The Case for Sampling with Alternative Probability Distribution Functions

 Common practices for stochastic sampling approaches are built around the mul- tivariate normal distribution, which is a straightforward way to sample from nuclear data covariance matrices.
-However, the log-normal distribution is more appropriate for physical properties that cannot take on negative values such as neutron cross- sections which can have uncertainties greater that 100% [86].
+However, the log-normal distribution is more appropriate for physical properties that cannot take on negative values such as neutron cross sections, which can have uncertainties greater that 100% [86].
 The log-normal dis- tribution and normal distribution produce similar approximations for small relative uncertainties, but the distributions diverge significantly for large variances.
-For ex- ample, the 55Mn (n,g) reaction has large uncertainty at higher neutron energies.
-The evaluated cross-section and experimental data informing the (n,g) reaction cross- section near 14 MeV in ENDF/B-VII.1 is shown in Fig. 29.
+For ex- ample, the 55Mn (n,g) reaction had large uncertainty at higher neutron energies.
+The evaluated cross section and experimental data informing the (n,g) reaction cross section near 14 MeV in ENDF/B-VII.1 is shown in Fig. 29.

-The experimental data is spread over an order of magnitude, but it is most dense around the evaluated cross-section, thereby supporting the use of a log-normal dis- tribution over the normal distribution.
+The experimental data is spread over an order of magnitude, but it is most dense around the evaluated cross section, thereby supporting the use of a log-normal dis- tribution over the normal distribution.
 The sampling of the nuclear data covariance